carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

     add_offset:          0.0
 ```

-As we introduced in the raster data introduction episode, this will perform a "lazy" loading of the image, i.e. the image will not be loaded into the memory until necessary.
+As we introduced in the raster data introduction episode, this will perform a "lazy" loading of the image meaning that the image will not be loaded into the memory until necessary.

 Let's also load the assets file generated in the vector data episode: